C. C. HANNETT

 Dillinger on the Beach (Horse Less Press).
 He is the former curator of the

-(USA) and focused on showcasing interdisciplinary work.
-His next book,
+(USA), focusing on showcasing interdisciplinary work.
+His next book, Triune

-Triune (Spuyten Duyvil), will be released in the Summer of 2018.
+(Spuyten Duyvil), will be released in the Summer of 2018.
 He can be found here.

 Upon leaving the courthouse,